urvi1998/Coffee-Shop-Sales-Analysis/README.md

 # Coffee Shop Sales Dashboard

 ## Project Overview
-The **Coffee Shop Sales Dashboard** is a Power BI project that provides insights into the sales performance of a coffee shop across various dimensions.
+The **Coffee Shop Sales Dashboard** is a Excel project that provides insights into the sales performance of a coffee shop across various dimensions.
 The dashboard visualizes key metrics like total sales, footfall, product performance, and time-based trends, offering actionable insights for decision-making.

 ## Features
 - **Total Sales and Footfall**: Displays the overall revenue and customer footfall.